PragyaMaroti/healthbot/Progress overview.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

    ## Sprint  2:
    - We continued to gather ideas which included a bot that could suggest courses, a bot that could provide information about vaccination and locate its centers.
-We also continued to research  about  this technology as this was completely new to us, so we decided to move forward with a guided project .
-We chose a weathterbot to start with.
+We also continued to research about this technology as this was completely new to us, so we decided to move forward with a guided project.
+We chose a weather bot to start with.
-   -  We started following  the resources of weatherbot  and got to know that few links are broken and with that we could not move ahead.
+   -  We started following the resources of the weather bot and got to know that a few links are broken and with that, we could not move ahead.
-   -  We again looked for another suitable resource and with the help of Rasa's udemy videos and documentation for newer version , we decided to build a chatbot that can     maintain a user's health records on a daily basis .
+   -  We again looked for another suitable resource documentation for a newer version, we decided to build a chatbot that can maintain a user's health records daily.
-   -  We started to get some basic information about rasa through the udemy course and also started to refer documentation by Rasa.
+   -  We started to get some basic information about rasa through the udemy course and also started to refer to documentation by Rasa.
-   -  Meanwhile, some members were facing issues with installation and some members were looking for an alternative for installation of rasa on google collab .
+   -  Meanwhile, some members were facing issues with installation and some members were looking for an alternative for the installation of rasa on google collab.

 ------------------------------------------------

 ## Sprint 3:

-- We faced timing issue for our dsm, as all the members were not available at a particular common time due to temproary changes in their schedules
+- We faced a timing issue for our DSM, as all the members were not available at a particularly common time due to temporary changes in their schedules.
 - We found that installation will be a better option for us as the latest version of Rasa was not available with google collab.
 - We documented the installation commands used in a shared document with us.
-- We all took our time to gain basic knowledge of NLU, actions and domain in the folllowing days from the documentation and video.
+- We all took our time to gain basic knowledge of NLU, actions, and domain in the following days from the documentation and video.

 ----------------------------------------------------------------------------------

 ## Sprint 4:
-- We made personal progresses till now in terms of learning.
+- We made personal signs of progress till now in terms of learning.
-- We discussed about making the learning accessible to everyone of us with a shared repository.
+- We discussed making the learning accessible to every one of us with a shared repository.
-- We divided the work of making the basic nlu file domain file, rules file and story file among us.
+- We divided the work of making the basic nlu file domain file, rules file, and story file among us.
-- We got advised to make a progress file and we discussed about it to give it a go.
+- We got advised to make a progress file and we discussed it to give it a go.
-- We also decided to document the concepts that in the previous week and accordingly divided the work.
+- We also decided to document the concepts in the previous week and accordingly divided the work.
-- At the end, we had a retrospective meeting for the first month.
+- In the end, we had a retrospective meeting for the first month.

 ------------------------------------------------------